In the last tutorial, we sent our library off to the assembler... what happens next?

 4. Input Parts

 The input parts are the segments of input sequences used in the assembly.
 They are not necessarily the fragments to be assembled together.
-This is because the DNA Assembler is smart enough to know not to break up contiguous parts, but to leave them intact to minimize the number of assembly fragments and maximize re-use.

 This section lists what goes where to make up the final DNA library.
 In a lab setting, this list gets translated into a worklist for the robots by the TeselaGen BUILD module.
 Must keep the robots happy.